Coooooooola/rako/README.md

 ## Introduction

-Rako is a declarative and traceable state container inspired by `OOP` and the purpose of `action.type` in Redux for Javascript apps.
+Rako is a declarative and traceable state container for Javascript apps.

 **Rako is like a Controller in MVC.**